wsoehendra/PokedexApp/README.md

-# pokedexApp

-PokedexApp by Will Soehendra
+# PokedexApp by Will Soehendra
 INFS3634 S2, 2016

 This app shows 151 Kanto region Pokemons (Bulbasaur to Mew), and presents detailed